chrisgit/chefspec-testing/02_windows_tests_on_linux/README.md

 The platforms supported by fauxhai are here https://github.com/customink/fauxhai/tree/master/lib/fauxhai/platforms

-Here is a brief explaination of the stop_services_spec file
+Here is a brief explaination of the stop_services_spec file, we've added a module called Win32

-Some versions of the ChefDK / ChefSpec only include libraries for the platform they are running on, out Linux CI system will not have the Win32 code loaded so we've stubbed the code.

 ````
 unless Module.const_defined?("Win32::Service")